k-box/k-box/docs/user/en/microsite/index.md

 ## Creating a Microsite

-The creation can only be performed by the Project Administrator through the Project management page that is under the Projects section (from the main navigation of the DMS).
+The creation can only be performed by the Project Administrator through the Project management page that is under the Projects section (from the main navigation of the K-Box).

 On the Project management page, of the project you want to have a microsite, you can press the button _Create Microsite_ (picture below) to start creating the Microsite.